Surviving with Art 2 min Dr. Shahir Maged Mikhail: From orthopedist to full-time artist

-Dr. Shahir Magdy
+Dr. Shahir Maged Mikhail

-Dr. Shahir Magdy ©Privat
+Dr. Shahir Maged Mikhail ©Privat

-Dr. Shahir Magdy is an artist that is not only dedicated to creating art, but also to sustainability.
+Dr. Shahir Maged Mikhail is an artist that is not only dedicated to creating art, but also to sustainability.
 Shahir’s relationship with wood started in his childhood.
 He uses driftwood from shipwrecks he finds in the sea and turns them into beautiful functional art pieces.
 Almost 10 years ago, he took the brave decision to become a full-time artist and leave his job as an orthopedic surgeon behind.
 Jenin Abbas spoke to him about his path.

 How did you become an artist?